Low-mass constraints on WIMP effective models of inelastic scattering using the Migdal effect: Introduction

-In Refs.~\cite{Bell:2021zkr} and~\cite{Li:2022acp} the Migdal effect for IDM was analyzed considering the cases of a spin-independent (SI) and spin-dependent (SD) WIMP--nucleus interaction, respectively.
-In our paper we wish to extend those analyses to a wider class of processes, by making use of the non-relativistic effective field theory (NREFT) framework~\cite{haxton1, haxton2}, that describes the most general WIMP--nucleus interactions for a particle of spin 1/2 by introducing a total of 14 momentum and velocity dependent operators (see Table~\ref{tab:operators}).
 Since previous studies discuss only specific benchmark values of the IDM parameters we conduct a thorough scan in terms of $\delta$ and $m_\chi$, showing that in absence of a signal the Migdal effect allows to exclude previously unexplored regions of the NREFT parameter space.
 In our analysis we employ the data from the XENON1T~\cite{XENON_migdal}, DS50~\cite{ds50_migdal}, and SuperCDMS~\cite{supercdms_migdal} experiments, revealing some degree of complementarity among them.
 The interplay between the Migdal effect and elastic scattering has been previously explored within the NREFT framework in~\cite{Bell_2019, Tomar:2022ofh}.

 Our paper is organized as follows: in Section~\ref{sec:migdal_inelastic} we summarize the Migdal effect within the context of IDM; our quantitative analysis is presented in Section~\ref{sec:analysis}; in Section~\ref{sec:conclusion} we provide our conclusions.